daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 30

-**Explain the difference betweenbatch learningandonline learning.**
+**Explain the difference between batch learning and online learning.**

 **Answer:** _[To be filled]_